 An introduction to the Gaelic folklore of Scotland and Nova Scotia, with an emphasis on wonder tales, clan sagas, Fenian tales, calendar customs, rites of passage, the supernatural and the history of folkloristics.
 Credit will be granted for only one of CELT 352 or CELT 350.
 Three credits.
-Not offered 2020-2021.
+Offered 2021-2022.